 More often than not, the terms quality assurance and quality control are considered the same and are often used as equivalents.
 But there is a difference between quality control and quality assurance.

-Even though there are few similarities between quality control and quality assurance, their origins are different.
+Even though there are a few similarities between quality control and quality assurance, their origins are different.

 For starters, both quality assurance and quality control are two different approaches under the concept of quality management.

-This article about quality assurance vs. quality control gives a brief explanation of quality management and compares quality assurance and quality control to know the differences and similarities between the concepts.
+This article about quality assurance vs. quality control gives a brief explanation of quality management and compares quality assurance and quality control to understand the differences and similarities between the concepts.

-So now that we know the meaning of quality assurance and quality control and also the advantages that the organizations enjoy by implementing them successfully.
+So now that we know the meaning of quality assurance and quality control and the advantages that organizations enjoy by implementing them successfully,

-Let us try to understand and find answers for the most common question in quality management: "quality assurance vs. quality control: which is better?"
+Let us try to understand and find answers to the most common question in quality management: "Quality assurance vs. quality control: which is better?"

 Let us understand the key difference between quality control and quality assurance through various metrics.